Monthly Tech-Tip from Tony Hansen SignUp

 My objective was to continue skipping the making of a rubber case mold and 3D print them directly.
 Since 3D printed surfaces naturally part well from plaster and the artifacts, although visible, do not show on the final fired pieces, I even wanted to do this whole process without any sanding or oiling.
 However, despite printing a dozen or more variations, carefully controlling plaster/water ratios and waiting/mixing the recommended time periods, few good plaster molds were extracted without corner-breaking.
 Even painting the inner surface, oiling over it and beveling corners did resolve this issues.
 It seems that a combination of the printing artifacts, sharp corners, the handle perpendicular (because of the oval cross-section) and the inside negative shape all enabled the plaster to get a very firm grip on the PLA print.
 Although I could have resorted to a heat gun to soften the PLA material enough to pull it away I relented and decided to switch to making a block mold (for rubber) rather than a case mold (for plaster).

-Drawing the 3D printed shell for a mug handle block mold
+CAD for 3D printing a mug handle block mold

 Drawing a mug handle block mold shell